mdppml/PRISM/README.md

 make

-The encrypt.cpp file should be executed to generate and encrypt the sample data for experiments using the following command (The multDepth variable should be set 2 (for main.cpp and denovo.cpp) or 12 (for main2.cpp and denovo2.cpp) in encrypt.cpp file.):
+The encrypt.cpp file should be executed to generate and encrypt the sample data for experiments using the following command (The multDepth variable should be set 2 (for recessive_dominant_add-in.cpp and denovo_add-in.cpp) or 12 (for recessive_dominant_mul-in.cpp and denovo_mul-in.cpp) in encrypt.cpp file.):

 ./encrypt

-The main.cpp, main2.cpp, denovo.cpp and denovo2.cpp files can be executed to perform the variant filtering process for encrypted samples using the following commands:
+The recessive_dominant_add-in.cpp, recessive_dominant_mul-in.cpp, denovo_add-in.cpp and denovo_mul-in.cpp files can be executed to perform the variant filtering process for encrypted samples using the following commands:

-./main
+./recessive_dominant_add-in.cpp

-./main2
+./recessive_dominant_mul-in.cpp

-./denovo
+./denovo_add-in.cpp

-./denovo2
+./denovo_mul-in.cpp